chiba1sonny/PGV_prediction_using_LinearRegression_RandomForest_XGBoost_and_SVM/README.md

 https://arxiv.org/abs/2111.00220
 # Introduction
-Develop new attenuation relationships of peak ground velocity using Linear regression,Random Forest Regressor, XGBoost Regressor and SVM Regressor.
+Develop new attenuation relationships of peak ground velocity using Linear regression, Random Forest Regressor, XGBoost Regressor and SVM Regressor.
 # Dataset
 9734 ground motion records at 1699 seismic observation stations which were observed during the 32 earthquakes from 1997 to 2011 in Japan are employed.